How to implement Clean Architecture in Go (Golang)

 }

-The error above translates to 400 Bad Request HTTP response in ports.
-It includes a slug that can be translated on the frontend side and shown to the user.
-It’s yet another pattern to avoid leaking implementation details to the application logic.
+The error above translates to a 400 Bad Request HTTP response in ports.
+It includes a slug that can be translated on the frontend and shown to the user.
+It’s yet another pattern to avoid leaking implementation details into application logic.

 What else?